mjsorribas/telegram-cli/README.md

 * User page (Non loggedin or non following user can see latest 10 posts of a user)

 * User can see the followers & followees
-* User can see the followee's posts in '/posts'
+* User can see the following user's posts in '/posts'
 * User can unfollow
 * User can set his/her profile avatar (Upload and save it)
 * User can repost a post from another user
-* Notification of new post from followee
+* Notification of new post from following users
 * User can reset password / sent by email (Need Email service)